Bed frame: Iron beds

 Iron beds are beds in which the headboard and footboard are made of iron; the frame rails are usually made of steel.
 Iron beds were developed in 17th century Italy to address concerns about infestation by bed bugs and moths.
 An iron cradle (with dangerously pointed corner posts) has been dated to 1620–1640.
 From the start of their production in the 1850s until World War I, iron beds were handmade.
 The manufacturing process included hand pouring and polishing intricately detailed casting and hand applying finishes.
 In the many small foundries of the time that employed only a small number of employees, it could take days to produce a single bed.

 Following the conclusion of World War I, the methodologies employed for mass production during the war had a substantial impact on the iron industry.
 The erstwhile handmade craftsmanship gradually yielded to the adoption of cost-efficient mass production techniques.

 Today's iron beds are constructed of cold-rolled, heavy-gauge steel tubing and solid bar stock.

+The technology functions similarly to a powered exoskeleton, which serves as the real-world basis for fictional suits like Iron Man.

 Almost all iron beds now have a beech wood sprung slatted base in a steel framework which gives support to all types of mattresses.